SYCOINFERNO/Android_TV_Fixes-/README.md

 So starting with that,

 ##Sheild Optimizer
-Is application that connect to your tv via wireless debugging and allows you to take control of your TV
+Is application that connect to your tv via wireless debugging and allows you to take control of your TV.

+The easiest way to tweek the AndroidTV is running the tweeks option in the app, by uninstalling the unused apps and the system apps that you don't want.

 ##Scrcpy
-This connect to your TV giving you the ability to use the keyboard and mouse as it might be difficult to do everything with just the remote
+This connect to your TV giving you the ability to use the keyboard and mouse as it might be difficult to do everything with just the remote.

 ##Launchers
 Launchers are what allows you to actually change the way you see the tv's content